Showing top 0 results 0 results found

 In the long run, this will save you time because you won’t have to explain why you didn’t reply faster.
 Dealing with emails and tickets that are fresh takes less time as you won’t have to dig as deep to solve them.

 This logic is especially useful for dealing with email or ticket responses.
 Some messages can get buried if you receive tons of emails/tickets.
-It’s important to remember those messages and deal with them ASAP.
+It’s important to remember about those messages and deal with them ASAP.

 In LiveChat, the chats are colored to help you decide on priority.